Connic

 You rewrote the system prompt.
 You swapped from Gemini 2.5 to Sonnet 4.6.
 The agent feels faster, maybe a little sharper.
 So you ship it.
 Two days later, your support queue fills up.
 Turns out the new version handles edge cases worse.
 You just ran an uncontrolled experiment on your users.

 AI agents are non-deterministic.
 The same input can produce different outputs across runs.
 A prompt tweak that improves one category of requests might break another.
-And unlike traditional software, you cannot write unit tests that cover every possible interaction.
-What you need is a way to test changes on real traffic, measure the impact, and decide based on data.
+Unlike traditional software, you can't write unit tests that cover every possible interaction.
+What you need is a way to try changes on real traffic, measure the impact, and decide based on data.

-That is what A/B testing does.
-Connic now lets you run controlled experiments on your agents: split traffic between the current version and a variant, compare cost, latency, success rate, and quality scores side by side, then pick the winner with confidence.
+That's what A/B testing does.
+Connic now lets you run controlled experiments on your agents.
+Split traffic between the current version and a variant, compare cost, latency, success rate, and quality scores side by side, then pick the winner with confidence.

 Why A/B Test Your Agents